cautree/learning_bioinfo/nextflow_and_docker/README.md

 Parameters specified on the command line (--something value)

+A handy guide to understand configuration precedence is in order of 'distance from the command-line invocation'.
+Parameters specified directly on the CLI --example foo are "closer" to the run than configuration specified in the remote repository.

 ## double qutes output filename
 Very important to remember: you have to use double quotes around the output filename expression (NOT single quotes) or it will fail.